lxndrblz/anatole/README.md

 customJs = ["js/hello.js", "js/world.js"]
 ```

-On the user-side it will look like this:
+On the user-side, it will look like this:

 ```text
 .